rackerlabs/support-how-to/content/dedicated-hosting/schedule-net-device-reboot.md

    - **Reason**: The reason that you want to reboot your net device
    - **Date/Time**: The date and time when you want your net device to reboot
    - **Devices**: The net device or devices that you want to reboot

+     - **HA network devices**: Select only one net device in an HA pair for code version updates.
+The standby unit will be updated automatically as a part of failover/HA functionality.

    <img src="{% asset_path dedicated-hosting/schedule-net-device-reboot/enter-reboot-info-rev.png %}" />